OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 **Session Bitrate**:
 The estimated bitrate of the QUIC connection in bits per second.
 This SHOULD be sourced directly from the QUIC congestion controller.
-A value of 0 indicates that this information is not available.
+A value of 0 indicates that the session will be terminated soon by the sender.
+The receiver MUST NOT send a new message to the session and the sender MUST ignore any new messages.

 ### ANNOUNCE_PLEASE